bamless/extlib/README.md

 file.

 > NOTE: The library by default exports all symbols without any prefix.
 If you find any conflicts
-> when using in your project, you can define `EXT_LIB_NO_SHORTHANDS` before including any of the
+> when using in your project, you can define `EXTLIB_NO_SHORTHANDS` before including any of the
 > library headers to disable names without prefixes.

 # How to use in your project

-The simplest way to use the library in your project is to just copy the files you need.
-Copy the headers in `include` (or pick the ones you need) and the corresponding source files in `src` (if they exists, some libs are header only, such as `ext_vector` and `ext_assert`) and enjoy.
+This is an header-only library, so you can simply include the header in your project and use it.

-CMake is also supported, and you can use the `extvector`, `extstring`, `extmap` and `extassert` targets to link against the corresponding libraries.
+You will also need to define `EXTLIB_IMPLEMENTATION` in exactly one `c` file to include function implementations.

 # Libraries